deskjet/chiptune2.js/README.md

 This is a javascript library that can play module music files.
 It is based on the [libopenmpt](http://lib.openmpt.org/libopenmpt) C/C++ library.
 To translate libopenmpt into Javascript [emscripten](https://github.com/kripken/emscripten) was used.
 For audio output inside the browser WebAudio API ist used.

-**Please note**: The compiled `libopenmpt.js` in this repository may not be compiled from latest version of libopenmpt.
+**Please note**: The compiled `libopenmpt.js` in this repository might not be compiled from latest version of libopenmpt.
 It may lack bugfixes or other improvements from newer versions.
 To recompile `libopenmpt.js` using the latest release of libopenmpt follow the instructions in the "Development" section.

 ## Features